Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Examples and Applications

-i.e., $f$ is strongly quasar-convex with modulus $\frac{\gamma}{\kappa} > 0$ and $\kappa=\frac{1}{n_{1}+2} \in \, ]0, \frac{1}{2}[$ on $K$. \end{proof}
+i.e., $f$ is strongly quasar-convex with modulus $\frac{\gamma}{\kappa} > 0$ and $\kappa=\frac{1}{n_{1}+2} \in \, ]0, \frac{1}{2}[$ on $\XX$. \end{proof}

 \begin{remark} \begin{enumerate} \item The reverse statement in the previous results does not hold in general.
-Indeed, the function in Example \ref{fig1} is strongly quasar-convex and it is not strongly quasiconvex (it is not even quasiconvex) because there are sublevel sets that are not convex, while the function $f(x) = (x^{2}+\frac{1}{8})^{1/6}$ is quasar-convex on $\mathbb{R}$ with $\kappa = 1/2$, and it is not strongly quasiconvex as a consequence of \cite[Theorem 1]{Lara-9}.
+Indeed, the function in Example \ref{ex1} is strongly quasar-convex and it is not strongly quasiconvex (it is not even quasiconvex) since there are sublevel sets that are not convex, while the function $f(x) = (x^{2}+\frac{1}{8})^{1/6}$ is quasar-convex on $\mathbb{R}$ with $\kappa = 1/2$, and it is not strongly quasiconvex as a consequence of \cite[Theorem 1]{lara2022strongly}.

-\item On the whole space $\mathbb{R}^{p}$, a sufficient condition for differentiable strongly quasiconvex functions to be quasar-convex is that their gradient should be Lipschitz continuous (see \cite[page 15]{LMV}).
+\item Another sufficient condition for differentiable strongly quasiconvex functions to be quasar-convex on the whole space $\mathbb{R}^{p}$ is that their gradient should be Lipschitz continuous (see \cite[page 15]{lara2024characterizations}).
 The extension of Corollary \ref{sqcx:qconvexC} and/or Theorem \ref{sqcx:qconvexT} to the whole space remains as open problems. \end{enumerate} \end{remark}

 As noted in Corollary \ref{sqcx:qconvexC}, even when differentiable strongly quasiconvex functions are strongly quasar-convex, it could be hard to determine the parameters $\kappa \in \, ]0, 1]$ and $\gamma > 0$ of strong quasar-convexity.
 However, in the next proposition, we show how to compute these parameters for the case of quadratic fractional functions.